albrechtf/mcf2pdf/README.md

 supported by this software.
 This can result in empty or strange looking PDFs, or even in program crashes.
 Notice that this program is in BETA stage and is not guaranteed to work for ANY of your MCF files.
-However, if you notice any strange output, feel free to issue a ticket in the SourceForge bugtracker.
+However, if you notice any strange output, feel free to issue a ticket in the GitHub bugtracker.
 If possible, include a screenshot of the MCF software which shows how the page should look, and then a screenshot of the PDF how it looks after conversion.
 Also, including the whole .mcf file would help (don't panic, the .mcf files do